Deltaximity/portfolio-v4/src/data/content/hotspot-app.md

 These points shaped the **core functionality** of the Hotspot app, to directly address the root problems and help students find the right companies.

 # Design and Development Process
-The development of the app incorprated some Agile elements and was planned entirely by me to ensure delivery on time with the intended features and a polished end product.
+The app's development incorprated some Agile elements, planned by me to ensure timely delivery with the intended features and a polished end product.

 ## Planning
-During the planning phase, we laid out the foundation of the project, by evaluating which frameworks to use, dividing tasks, and distinguishing between 'core' vs 'ideal' features.
+During planning phase, we evaluated frameworks, divided tasks, and distinguished between 'core' vs 'ideal' features.

-> **Core Feature**: An essential functionality necessary to achieve the app’s goals, backed by logical reasoning and careful consideration.
+> **Core Feature**: Essential functionality for achieving the app’s goals, backed by reasoning and careful consideration.

-> **Ideal Feature**: A desirable functionality that would enhance the app, though not strictly necessary.
+> **Ideal Feature**: Desirable functionality that enhances the app but isn't strictly necessary.

 ### Project Management Tools
-`Notion` was used for most of the project management within the development team, for keeping track of progress, meetings, and development of the app.
-This is also where we did all the documentation for future Hotspot members who will be maintaining this app.
-For the rest of the Hotspot team, `Podio` was used for management (see how we utilized this under the *Development* section).
+- `Notion` – Used for tracking progress, meetings, and app development.
+Also used for documentation for future Hotspot devs.
+- `Podio` – Used for management by the rest of Hotspot team (see how utilized this under *Development* section below).

 ![Screenshot of Notion in Timeline view](/assets/blog/images/blog-hotspot-notion.png)

 ### Technology Considerations
-Early experimentation helped us identify the best technologies for our needs.
-While we explored options like Capacitor with the Ionic library and Expo for converting React code into React Native for more native-like features on mobile, we ultimately settled on `React` for frontend and `Express` for backend (see *Development* section for more details).
+We experimented with various technologies, including Capacitor with Ionic and Expo for React Native (for native-like features on mobile), but ultimately landed on `React` for the frontend and `Express` for the backend.

-We chose these technologies based on criteria such as:
+Our decision was based on:

-- **Ease of use** - Developer-friendly framework.
+- **Ease of use** – Developer-friendly framework.
-- **Learning curve** - Minimal learning curve for quicker development process.
+- **Learning curve** – Minimal learning curve for quicker development.
-- **Maintainability** - Easily maintainable for future developers working on this app.
+- **Maintainability** – Easily maintainable for future developers.
-- **Modularity** - Modular and expandable, having both scalabilty and flexibility in mind for potential future uses of the app.
+- **Modularity** – Modular and expandable, having both scalabilty and flexibility in mind.
-- **Device support** - Consistent performance and predictable behavior across iOS, Android, and more.
+- **Device support** – Consistent performance and predictable behavior across iOS, Android, and other devices.
-- **Resource usage** - Efficient in battery, bandwidth, and overall performance.
+- **Resource usage** – Efficient in battery, bandwidth, and overall performance.

 ## Design
-The visual design was crafted by our UI/UX designer through brainstorming sessions and collaborative workshops with the development team.
-The user interface underwent several revisions and prototype discussions with the Hotspot team before arriving at the final design.
+The visual design was created by our UI/UX designer through brainstorming workshops with the dev team.
+The user interface revised and prototyped with the Hotspot team before landing on the final design.

 ![Four mockup interfaces showcasing the Hotspot app](/assets/blog/images/blog-hotspot-prototypes.jpeg) Final revisions of the app design proposed by our designer.

 ## Development
-We held multiple workshops with our designer to finalize the design and ensure it was achievable in code.
-This phase helped us identify and address any inconsistencies or complications early on.

-During development, we used `Github` for version control, and set up standardized procedures for naming, documentation, and code practices to ensure consistency and quality throughout the project.
+We held several workshops with our designer to finalize the design and ensure it was achievable in code.
+We used `Github` for version control, and set up standardized procedures for naming, documentation, and code practices.

 ### Tech Stack
 - `React` - For frontend.
 Chosen for its flexibility and future-proofing of the app.
 We were already familiar with React so it was easier to get started.